 The KS LEV has a great remote design and smooth actuation, thanks to its roller-clutch bearing design.
 These posts are reasonably light, too.
 But the feature which makes the KS LEV range notable is a narrow seatpost option.

 If you are running a steel hardtail or ultralight carbon bike with a 27.2mm seatpost, your options for a dropper are limited.
-KS has endured by offering the LEV in the 27.2mm seatpost diameter option, catering for a dedicated cadre of riders who value the feel of a steel hardtail frame and enjoy technical descending.
+KS has endured by offering the LEV in the 27.2mm seatpost diameter option, catering to a dedicated cadre of riders who value the feel of a steel hardtail frame and enjoy technical descending.

 Not only do KS offer a narrower diameter post, but they also offer a huge range of travel options from as little as 65mm all the way up to 175mm.